 In cooperation with the School of Engineering, the Ketner School of Business offers a minor in entrepreneurship.
 The entrepreneurship minor is designed for students who have an interest in owning a business at some point in the future.
 The entrepreneurship minor is available for all Trine University students regardless of major.
-For more information please see the entrepreneurship minor.
+Information regarding the entrepreneurship minor is found on page 112 of this catalog.